 The story is a dark one–unsurprising given how my spirit felt at the time–but it’s also one of healing and redemption, of hope and the courage to persevere.
 If my dad had been around to see its publication, he probably would’ve told me to spend more time in the sun than growing roots in front of the computer.
 Then he would’ve bent everybody’s ear bragging about it.

-On the secluded islands of Malua, the Blight rots the land and destroys the harvests.
+On the islands of Malua, the Blight rots the land and destroys the harvests.
 The change of the tide marks the new season, and with it, the need for a blood sacrifice.
-For Maleia, daughter of a murdered king, wife to a usurper’s son, her hopes to reclaim her father’s throne are dashed when her child is stillborn.
-To her horror, the usurper king intends to use her daughter’s remains as the blood offering, condemning her small spirit to wander lost and alone.
-As the Vehlek emerge from their fiery underground caverns to claim the sacrifice, she commits a desperate act to take her daughter’s place, an act that unintentionally binds her to one of these strange, immortal men and later reveals her to be an integral part of Providence as foretold by their scriptures.
+For Maleia, daughter of a murdered king, wife to the usurper’s son, her hopes to reclaim her father’s throne are dashed when her child is stillborn.
+When the Vehlek come, she commits a desperate act that inadvertently binds her to one of them.
+A sign Providence has begun.